 You have until the Friday before the start of the Winter term, so we encourage you to be patient with the process.
 If you don't find a partner initially, hang in there and keep checking the discussion forum.
-The survey site will close at 3 p.m. on Friday, August 29.
+The survey site will close at 2 p.m. on Friday, August 29.
 Swap requests will not be accepted after the survey has closed.

 Q. My core conflicts with my athletic practice or a required course for my dual degree.
 Do I need to find a swap partner?

 No. Ross Academic Services will attempt to accommodate documented Academic, Athletic, Health, or Religious conflicts.
 Students who require schedule changes to accommodate dual degree, athletic, medical, or religious obligations should submit official documentation to Academic Services as soon as possible in order to increase the likelihood that Academic Services will be able to best accommodate the conflict.
 Letters should be submitted directly to Academic Services (firstname.lastname@example.org